MV Artemis accidents and incidents

 - Norovirus (passengers/crew) - 2008 (total 115 / 11)

 On May 8, 2010, was reported a "passenger revolt" on the ship.
 The vessel was operating on a 20-night Mediterranean cruise (itinerary April 26 - May 16, roundtrip from Southampton) when experienced engine problems resulting in reduced speed and major itinerary changes.

 The original itinerary included 10 call ports in 6 countries (Barcelona, Cannes, Civitavecchia, Naples, Piraeus, Istanbul, Kusadasi, Palma de Mallorca, Valencia, Gibraltar).

-Due to technical issue with diesel engine 4, the itinerary was drastically revised, to include only 4 ports - Civitavecchia, Cannes, Barcelona and Palma.
+Due to a technical issue with diesel engine 4, the itinerary was drastically revised, to include only 4 ports - Civitavecchia, Cannes, Barcelona, and Palma.
 The ship was carrying around 1200 passengers, some of whom became aggravated.

 P&O Cruises gave as compensation to each passenger GBP 300 in onboard credit, plus GBP 200 in cash upon disembarkation in Southampton on May 16.

 On December 27, 2008, when the ship docked in homeport NOLA (New Orleans), was reported a Norovirus outbreak (gastrointestinal illness) with infected 54 passengers (or 4,8% of all) and 4 crew (or 0,7% of all).
 All sick suffered from Norovirus symptoms (predominantly diarrhea) and were quarantined to their cabins.

 The liner ended a 14-day Caribbean cruise itinerary from NOLA.